 This goes both ways, though!
 They might have some killer recs for you too.
 Never tried Ethiopian food?
 Who better to show you exactly how to eat that spongy bread than a local?
-And if you and your roommate have any sort of language barrier, just remember: Food is the universal language.
+And if you and your international roommate have any sort of language barrier, just remember: Food is the universal language.

 Tip #3: Share Cultural Norms

 When it comes to sharing stuff, it’s always best to ask — whether it’s food or toiletries, don’t just assume it’s yours to use.
 Hopefully, you’re doing that anyways, but sharing habits aren’t always so common sense.
 Americans, for example, might be more casual about “borrowing” something than someone from abroad.